-Approximately 75% of all bicycle trips in the county are in North County, which is far over its population share of 42%.
+Approximately 75% of all bicycle trips in the county are in North County, which is far more than its population share of 42%.
 Fewer Central and South County residents are bicycling.
 These two areas account for almost 50% of the population but only 13% of the county's bike trips.
-In East County, the share of bicycle travel and share of population are relatively balanced (13% and 12%, respectively), as shown in Figure 3-17.
+In East County, the share of bicycle travel and share of population are relatively balanced (13% and 12%, respectively), as shown in Figure 3-19.

-Figure 3-17 Share of Bicycle Travel in Alameda County Compared with Share of Population by Planning Area
+Figure 3-19 Share of Bicycle Travel in Alameda County Compared with Share of Population by Planning Area

-Sources; BATS 2000, 2006-2008 ACS
+Sources: BATS 2000, 2000 Census